BPA Worldwide: 21st century

 In 2004, BPA International changed its name to BPA Worldwide.
 This coincided with the opening of an office in Beijing, China.
 In 2006, BPA opened an office in Dubai Media City.

 BPA launched its Brand Report product in 2008.
 The statement reports all of a media owner's audience "touch points" on a single statement.

 In 2012, BPA opened a branch office in Shenzhen, China.
 BPA opened another office in Hong Kong in March 2001.

-The BPA Media Exchange was launched in 2017 to help publishers deploy media solutions in an evolving digital marketplace.
+The BPA Media Exchange was launched in 2017.
 Publishers and advertisers may transact through the Media Exchange via both direct and indirect sales activation.

 In July 2022, Richard Murphy was named President and Chief Executive Officer of BPA Worldwide.
 Murphy replaced Glenn Hansen, who announced his intent to retire in June 2023.
 In the interim, Hansen was named Executive Strategic Advisor to focus on BPA iCompli Sustainability and Event Audit practices.

 In March 2023, BPA Worldwide and the Alliance for Audited Media completed a merger to become the largest not-for-profit media auditing organization.